robert17/iotf-rtd/docs/libraries/python_cli_for_devices.rst

 * auth-method - Method of authentication (the only value currently supported is "token").
 * auth-token - API key token (required if auth-method is "token").

 If no options dict is provided, the client will connect to the Internet of Things Foundation Quickstart, and default to an unregistered device.
+The options dict creates definitions which are used to interact with the Internet of Things Foundation module.

 .. code:: python